naiquevin/twolegged/README.md

 - Second, a function (``consumer_getter``) that takes a string which is the ``key`` or the unique identifier of the consumer.
-The job of this function is to use the identifier to lookup a consumer from whichever storage your application might be using eg. postgresql, a text file etc. and return a dict with the fields "key" and "secret".
+The job of this function is to use the identifier to lookup a consumer from whichever storage your application might be using eg. relational database, a text file etc. and return a dict with the fields "key" and "secret".
 If a consumer with the given key is not found, it should return ``None``

 See the example implementation for Flask in ``examples/flask_api_auth.py`` which loads the consumer info from a